EdAncerys/Learning-Journey-At-Makers/Week-2.md

 **Abstraction** is on of the four key concepts concepts of **OOP** (Object Oriented Programming).
 They are *Inheritance, Abstraction, Polymorphism and Encapsulation*.

 What is Abstraction in OOP? **Abstraction** is selecting data from a larger pool to show only the relevant details of the object to the user.
-Abstraction “shows” only the essential attributes and “hides” unnecessary information.
+Abstraction "shows" only the essential attributes and "hides" unnecessary information.
 It helps to reduce programming complexity and effort.

-Let’s illustrate **Abstraction** concept with an Example.
+Let's illustrate **Abstraction** concept with an Example.
 Suppose you want to create a banking application and you are asked to collect all the information about your customer.
 There are chances that you will come up with following information about the customer:

 <p align="center">
     <img width="200" src="images/Abstraction_01.png">